 LBR 7054-2.
-Adversary Proceedings - Attorney Fees and Non-Taxable Expenses.
+Adversary Proceedings - Attorney Fees

-- (a) Entitlement.
-If the judgment in an adversary proceeding provides for an award of attorney's fees, the prevailing party may file a motion in the adversary proceeding for an order awarding attorney's fees and related non-taxable expenses. - (b) Applicability of Local Rule 54.3 of the District Court.
-Unless the court orders otherwise and to the extent practicable, LR 54.3 Motion for Attorneys' Fees and Related Non-Taxable Expenses applies in adversary proceedings, except that: - (1) the motion and supporting documents must be filed and served on all other parties to the adversary proceeding not later than the time for filing a notice of appeal under Bankruptcy Rule 8002; and - (2) LBR 9013-1(c) governs the time periods for scheduling a hearing on the motion and filing responses and reply memoranda.
+(a) Entitlement.
+If the judgment in an adversary proceeding provides for an award of attorney's fees, the prevailing party may file a motion in the adversary proceeding for an order awarding attorney's fees and related non-taxable expenses.

+(b) Applicability of Local Rule 54.3 of the District Court.
+Unless the court orders otherwise and to the extent practicable, LR 54.3 - Motion for Attorneys' Fees and Related Non-Taxable Expenses applies in adversary proceedings, except that:

+(1) the motion and supporting documents must be filed and served on all other parties to the adversary proceeding not later than the time for filing a notice of appeal under Bankruptcy Rule 8002; and

+(2) LBR 9013-1(c) governs the time periods for scheduling a hearing on the motion and filing responses and reply memoranda.

 LBR 7055-1.
-Default.
+Default

 (a) Request for Entry of Default.
-A party requesting entry of default must support the request with a declaration regarding sufficiency of service of the summons and copy of the complaint.
+A party seeking entry of default must file a request substantially conforming to the local form (Request for Entry of Default and Declaration in Support).
 The declaration must identify the applicable provision authorizing service under Bankruptcy Rule 7004 or Fed.
 R. Civ.
 P. 4 and, if served in a place not within any judicial district of the United States, the specific authority for service under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents or other method of service.